Shendish Manor: History

-When Charles died in 1873, his son Arthur Hampton Longman (1843-1908) inherited the property.
+When Charles died in 1873, his son Arthur Hampton Longman (1843–1908) inherited the property.
 He also inherited a very large fortune which had been accumulated by Charles.
 Arthur was also in the publishing business but was particularly interested in local public affairs.
 He was also enthusiastic about many forms of sport including hunting, yachting, shooting and fishing.
-An article, with photo, was in the publication "Baily's Magazine of Sports and Passtimes".
+An article, with photo, was in the publication "Baily's Magazine of Sports and Pastimes".

 In 1866 he married Alicia Forster, daughter of John Forster of Malverleys, Newbury, Hampshire.
-However the couple had no children so when Arthur died in 1908 Shendish Manor was inherited by his cousin Thomas Norton Longman (1849-1930) who lived there from 1908.
+However the couple had no children so when Arthur died in 1908 Shendish Manor was inherited by his cousin Thomas Norton Longman (1849–1930) who lived there from 1908.
 After Longman's father died he became a Director of the Longman publishing firm.

 The house was used as a British Army camp during World War I. Henry Longman sold the property in 1936 to John Dickinson Stationery who used it as a sports and social club.
 In 1994 it became a hotel and conference centre.